 The Remuneration Committee comprises of Two Independent Non-Executive Directors and one Non-Executive Director.
 The members of the Committee are as follows: Mr. D. D. Sunil - Independent Non-Executive Director, Mr. P. Sarathchandra - Non-Executive Director, Mr. V.N.D.
 Wickramasinghe - Independent Non-Executive Director.
 The Chairman of Remuneration committee is Mr. D.D.
 Sunil.
 The two Non-Executive Independent Directors are independent of management and free from any business or other relationship, which can otherwise interfere with the exercising of their independent judgment.
 The Managing Director of the Company attends the meetings by invitation.
-Due to the travel restriction situation of the country, and time to time members and hotel senior management having to be in quarantine, Committee met only once in this year.
+Due to the travel restriction situation of the country, and time to time members and hotel senior management having to be in quarantine, Committee met only 3 times in this year.
 The Company's policy on remuneration is to attract the best available talent and also to motivate and retain the services of the performers in the Company.
 This policy ensures that, the internal equity and fairness between various employees is maintained and that no discrimination is practiced on account of gender, age, ethnicity or religion.

-However due to the restricted operation of the hotel and considering the current financial situation of the Company, The Managing Director informed the Committee that they were compelled to reduce the number of staff and reduction of the salaries for all employees in the different categories by up to 65%.
+However due to the restricted operation of the hotel and considering the current financial situation of the Company, The Managing Director informed the Committee in first and second quarter that they were compelled to reduce the number of staff and reduction of the salaries for all employees in the different categories by up to 65%.
 It was placed on record that the Directors have opted not to obtain any remuneration benefits from March 2020 onwards due to the revenue drop.
-Furthermore, the Committee recommended to the management to consider offering additional benefits to the staff, once the situation returns to normalcy. as the Company also recognizes the life style of all employees and cost of living and inflation as well as industry norms.
+Furthermore, the Committee recommended to the management to consider offering additional benefits to the staff, once the situation returns to normalcy.
+And it was implemented in third quarter with increasing lower staff salary with reasonable amount and management staff were obtain their full salary without any deduction from last quarter. as the Company also recognizes the life style of all employees and cost of living and inflation as well as industry norms.

+D.D.Sunil Chairman

-D.D.Sunil Chairman Remuneration Committee 15th September 2021
+Remuneration Committee